 Bachelor of Mathematics (Operations Research)

-Design, operate and predict the behavior of complex systems, using operations research, stochastic and mathematical modeling and optimization.
+Design, operate and predict the behaviour of complex systems, using operations research, stochastic and mathematical modelling and optimization.

-- Learn to design, operate and/or predict the behavior of complex systems like people, machinery, materials, and money in the industry, business, finance, education, government, and defense.
+Learn to design, operate and/or predict the behaviour of complex systems like people, machinery, materials, and money in the industry, business, finance, education, government, and defence.

-- Employ advanced analytical methods such as operations research, financial mathematics, stochastic and mathematical modeling, and mathematical optimization.
+Employ advanced analytical methods such as operations research, financial mathematics, stochastic and mathematical modelling, and mathematical optimization.

-- Work within different industries including manufacturing and production, management, health care, finance and economics, goods and services, infrastructure, transportation and logistics, mining and defense.
+Work within different industries including manufacturing and production, management, health care, finance and economics, goods and services, infrastructure, transportation and logistics, mining and defence.

 Why choose this course?